josematute/blockchain_course/solidity_fundamentals_gist.md

 -   Gas is set by the user who makes the transaction.
 A smart contract uses Gas Units.
 -   Ethereum tries to keep it such `that all blocks only receive 8,000,000 gas (soft limit).
 -   `gasleft()`: tells you how much gas is remaining in a transaction.

+## Math and Arithmetic

+-   To get 21.55, multiply 2155 by 100 and then split the number apart.
+There are libraries that do this for us already.
+-   If overflows/underflows happen, the contract will revert (only newer compiler versions of Solidity do this).
+We can you use `assert` to check that calculation will not be an overflow/underflow.
+-   SafeMath library was very popular in older versions of Solidity.
+Has functions like `.sub`, `.add`, and so on.
+To use it, you could import the library URL and another way is seen in the **Libraries** section.
+-   Scientific notation can be done as follows: `uint x = 2.999873e10;`.